aws-samples/aws-secure-environment-accelerator/README.md

 Deploying the AWS Accelerator requires the assistance of your local AWS Account team.
 Attempts to deploy the Accelerator without the support of your AWS SA, TAM, Proserve, or AM will fail as new AWS accounts do not have appropriate limits established to facilitiate installation.

+Installation of the provided sample AWS architecture requires a limit increase to support a minimum of 6 AWS accounts in the AWS Organization excluding workload accounts.

 ### Prerequisites

-Installation of the provided sample AWS architecture requires a limit increase to support a minimum of 6 AWS accounts in the AWS Organization

 You need an AWS account with the AWS Landing Zone (ALZ) v2.3.1 or v2.4.0 deployed.

+- If using the ALZ-Takeout branch, before installing, you must first:
+  - Enable AWS Organizations
+  - Enable Service Control Policies

 NOTE: If you plan to upgrade to ALZ v2.4.0, we suggest you upgrade before deploying the Accelerator.